Skip to main content

 Lorane Johnson

 Lorane Johnson earned a Bachelor of Science in Business Administration from NC Wesleyan College.
-After a short stint of working in a local credit union, she began her career in education as a lateral entry teacher.
-She then earned a Master of Science in Curriculum and Instruction from Shaw University with an add-on licensure in Elementary Education (K-6).
-She has since completed requirements for add-on licensure in Middle Grades Math.
-Over the course of her teaching career, she has served as the SIT Team Chair, Grade Level Chair, Beginning Teacher Mentor, and Multi-Classroom Leader.
-She has been actively involved in extra-curricular activities such as the PBIS, MTSS, and Makerspace committees, MathCounts Foundation coach, and part-time instructor with the St. Augustine’s TRIO Upward Bound Program.
-She was recognized as Teacher of the Year for her school in 2019-2020.
-She has also funded and ran her own community summer camp.
-Her lifelong goal is to provide economically disadvantaged students with access to high quality educational opportunities.
-She has served as a math teacher at Enfield Middle STEAM Academy in Halifax County and completed her Principal Residency at Everetts Elementary S.T.E.M.
-Academy during the 2022-2023 school year.
-Currently, she serves as Principal of Hollister Elementary School Leadership Academy in Halifax.
-Lorane can be reached at ljohns23@ncsu.edu.
+After beginning her career in the financial sector, she transitioned into education as a lateral entry teacher.
+She later earned a Master of Science in Curriculum and Instruction from Shaw University, with add-on licensure in Elementary Education (K–6) and Middle Grades Math.
+Throughout her career, Lorane has served as SIT Team Chair, Grade Level Chair, Beginning Teacher Mentor, and Multi-Classroom Leader.
+She has been actively involved in school initiatives including PBIS, MTSS, and Makerspace committees, and she has coached for the MathCounts Foundation.
+Beyond the classroom, she worked as a part-time instructor with the St. Augustine’s TRIO Upward Bound Program and funded and directed her own community summer camp.
+Recognized as Teacher of the Year in 2019–2020, Lorane is passionate about ensuring economically disadvantaged students have access to high-quality educational opportunities.
+She taught math at Enfield Middle STEAM Academy in Halifax County and completed her Principal Residency at Everetts Elementary S.T.E.M.
+Academy during the 2022–2023 school year.
+Most recently, she served as Principal of Hollister Elementary School Leadership Academy in Halifax County.

 Deric Munoz